praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 run on iOS, integrate into my circuit simulation, handle bad code such as infinite loops and bad pointers, and all work within the sandbox (which means interpretation instead of real execution).

 Like I said, it was a big request.

-As tough as all that sounds, I still personally wanted the feature.
+As tough as all that sounds, I still personally wanted the feature and decided to find a way to make it happen.
 Way back in 2010, I started work.

-I first looked around for small C++ compilers and interpreters that I could get to work on iOS.
+I first looked around for small C++ compilers and interpreters that I could get to work on iOS, Android, and Windows (iCircuit runs everywhere).
 Sadly, the research was grim as no compiler met all my requirements.
 Some would be nice and small but only emit X86 code meaning I would have to write an X86 simulator.
 Others were so big and had so many dependencies that I just gave up trying to get it to compile for iOS.